omnect/meta-omnect/README.md

     - size of one u-boot environment bank (in KiB, decimal)

 ## Compatibility
-`meta-ics-dm` is compatible with the current yocto LTS release branch `dunfell`.
+`meta-omnect` is compatible with the current yocto LTS release branch `dunfell`.

 ## Supported Devices
 See [README.device.md](./README.device.md).